-If you are a high school student, eighth grade student, parent/guardian, coach, or other interested school personnel that has a specific suggestion or request about:
+If you are a high school student, eighth grade student, parent/guardian, coach or other interested school personnel that has a specific suggestion or request about:

-The addition of a Georgia High School Association (GHSA) sanctioned sport not currently offered at your high school; adding an additional level of competition for an existing GHSA sport at your high school (such as a freshman or junior varsity team); getting your school school's assistance in approaching GHSA about adding a sport to its list of sanctioned sports; or an idea on a way to increase participation in currently existing GHSA sports teams, please share your thoughts with your school Athletic Director.
-If you are requesting that a new sport, be added, your school AD will then send your request to the District Athletic Director, Dr. Steven Craft.
-If you do not want to reach out to your school AD, you can contact Dr. Craft directly at crafts@fultonschools.org.
-If you or your school is requesting that the GHSA add an additional sport, Dr. Craft will reach out to the GHSA to make this request.
+The addition of a Georgia High School Association (GHSA) sanctioned sport not currently offered at your high school; Adding an additional level of competition for an existing GHSA sport at your high school (such as a freshman or junior varsity team);

+Getting your school school's assistance in approaching GHSA about adding a sport to its list of sanctioned sports; or An idea on a way to increase participation in currently existing GHSA sports teams, then please complete the form that can be accessed on the District's Athletics webpage at www.fultonschools.org.
+Your feedback will be sent to the School District's Athletic Director and the relevant school and may be shared with relevant coaches.
+Someone will contact you about your request of feedback within one week, but if you have not received a response or cannot access the form, please feel free to contact the District Athletic Director, Lamarr Glenn, at glennl2@fultonschools.org.
+In your email, please let Dr. Craft know the date you completed and send the form (if any), as well as your name, grade, and high school.